 When my dad struggled to find a steady job after this, I believe he became depressed.
 I probably didn’t realize it then when I was young, but when I reflect on it now as an older adult and I remember him spending a lot of time on the couch—something that was pretty rare for him before— I realize there was some deeper level stuff going on with his mental health and in his mind.

-“My inability to see this anchor in my life, my father who I felt safest in the world with, suddenly change into a person I didn’t recognize, forced me to look the other way.”
+“My inability to see this anchor in my life, my father who I felt safest with in the world, suddenly change into a person I didn’t recognize, forced me to look the other way.”

 And as I get older and learn more about stuff like dementia and the chaos and disorder it brings to the person suffering, I have found that a lot of it goes hand-in-hand with depression.
 I wouldn’t be surprised if this was the beginning of his decline.

-When my dad started having to go to the doctor a lot for a variety of different things, I would always have an excuse to not be there.
-My inability to see this anchor in my life, my father who I felt safest in the world with, suddenly change into a person I didn’t recognize, forced me to look the other way.
+When my dad started having to go to the doctor a lot for Alzheimer’s-related things, I would always have an excuse to not be there.
+My inability to see this anchor in my life, my father who I felt safest with in the world, suddenly change into a person I didn’t recognize, forced me to look the other way.

 When my dad was first officially diagnosed with early Alzheimer’s he would say things like, “I should just go shoot myself in the yard,” and I would think that’s so terrible!